imgrant/ebi-gallery-infra/do-k8s-flux/README.md

 Once _Flux_ is installed, it will take over and deploy workloads defined in the source repository (see [Features](#features)).
 The _Sealed Secrets_ infrastructure component must be available before encrypted secrets needed by other components (_cert-manager_, _ExternalDNS_, the end application configuration) can be used.

-This repository represents the configured state of a live system, deployed at https://ebi-gallery-do.iangrant.me[^1]
+This repository represents the configured state of a live system, deployed at https://ebi-gallery-do.iangrant.me [^1]

 You can deploy the application yourself using this codebase by forking the repository, and modifying the deployment & configuration parameters appropriately.
 At the time of writing, DigitalOcean offer a [$100 free credit, 60-day trial](https://www.digitalocean.com/?refcode=56ab1cd93fe6) (or you could adapt the code to another cloud provider).
-See the workflow in [🚚Usage](#%F0%9F%9A%9A-usage), below.
+See the workflow in [🚚 Usage](#-usage), below.

 [^1]: The live system has been deployed for the purposes of demonstrating the technical challenge; it will be shut down after February 14, 2002.